Connect with us

 Mississippi Spotlight* and Consumer Reports are partnering to test water systems across Mississippi with volunteers who will use a special testing kit to take samples that will then be analyzed in a lab for any heavy metals or PFAS.
 We will share individual results with volunteers once the testing is complete.

-Tests of drinking water across the nation have also detected synthetic chemicals, PFAs, which have been linked to a range of health woes.
+Tests of drinking water across the nation have also detected synthetic chemicals, including PFAs, which have been linked to a range of health woes.

 Volunteer to be a water tester